Close

 Prostock-studio/Shutterstock.com

-• put the ice skates on their feet, and if possible, the rest of the equipment in which they will skate on ice in the future;
+1. Put the ice skates on their feet and the rest of the skating equipment they will wear while skating.

-• ask them to place their legs so that they are at a narrower distance than shoulder-width apart and to have them bend their knees slightly;
+2. Position your child’s legs so they are at a narrower distance than shoulder-width apart and tell them to “bend your knees slightly”.

-• raise the child’s arms and spread them to the sides for greater stability;
+3. Raise the child’s arms and spread them to the sides to improve stability.

-• have the child tilt their body forward;
+4. Have the child tilt their body forward.

-• try to ask the child to perform a small squat, so that they will learn how to keep balance;
+5. Instruct your child to perform a small squat, so that they will learn how to keep balance.

-• when the squats start to turn out well, ask the child to try to walk around the apartment.
-The adult’s task is to remind the son or daughter that the body should always be tilted forward.
+Make sure you position your child’s body slightly bent forward.
 If the child, inadvertently, straightens the body on the ice, they will risk getting injured by falling on their back.

 Prostock-studio/Shutterstock.com

-Most often, falls do not occur during the skating itself, but rather at those moments when the person straightens their torso, thus abruptly changing their body balance.
-Remind the child of the importance of leaning forward on a constant basis, and rehearse the technique of falling in advance without leaving your home or apartment by doing the following:
+Most often, falls occur when the person straightens their torso, thus abruptly changing their body balance.
+Remind the child of the importance of constantly leaning forward.

-• throw a thick blanket under your baby’s feet;
+1. Throw a thick blanket under your child’s feet.

-• ask the child wearing ice skates with covered blades, to group up, but not to sit fully, and then to fall on their knees protected by knee pads;
+2. Ask the child wearing ice skates with covered blades, to bend their knees into a squat, or group up, but not to sit fully, and then fall on their knees protected by knee pads.

-• explain to your son or daughter that if it was not possible to regroup their body, they will need to try to fall on the side to avoid falling backward;
+3. Explain to your son or daughter that if it is not possible to regroup their body, they will need to try to fall on the side to avoid falling backward.

-• tell the child that even if they realized that falling back cannot be avoided, they should not panic and should try to take the adopt the pose of an embryo, rounding their back and pressing their chin to the neck;
+4. Tell the child that even if they realize that a fall backward cannot be avoided, they should not panic and should try to adopt the pose of an embryo, rounding their back and pressing their chin to the neck.

-• practice falling at home until the mechanics of falling becomes natural to the child.
+5. Practice falling at home until the mechanics and technique of falling become natural to the child.

 It is equally important to be able to get back up after falling:

-• explain to the child that no matter the pose they’ve been in when they fell, they would need to get on all fours before getting up;
+• Explain to the child that no matter the pose they take when they fall, they will need to get on all fours before getting up

 Wintertime child safety: important rules of conduct and a first aid reminder for parents.